Agile-IoT/agile-lora/README.md

 `sudo python3 -m pip install -r requirements.txt`

+## Configuration

+In the current version, we need to manually create a file `mqtt_conf.py` within `config` folder, pointing to the TTN/LoRaserver that we are going to subscribe.

 ## Usage

 For this first and unplugged version (not connected to the AGILE stack yet), we can run the server and check that the bus and its underlying methods work accordingly